Quality Software Solutions

 010editor temp.txt -save:temp.txt.bak

-To close the current file, use the -close command.
+To save all modified files use the -saveall command or to close the current file, use the -close command.

 Replacing Strings or Bytes